 Campsites in Curt Gowdy State Park

-69 sites at Curt Gowdy State Park are available on a first-come, first-served basis.
-Amenities within the campground include a dump station, grills, fire pit, picnic tables, concession, fire rings, water faucets, restrooms, and shower rooms.
+Sixty-nine sites at Curt Gowdy State Park are available on a first-come, first-served basis.
+Amenities within the campground include a dump station, grills, picnic tables, concession, fire rings, water faucets, restrooms, and shower rooms.
 Group camping areas are available.
 Pets are welcome as long as they are on a leash.
 The kids will love running around at the nearby playground.
 Generator use is also permitted.

 Seasonal activities in Curt Gowdy State Park